canonical/opensearch-operator/docs/explanation/persistent-storage.md

 - **`detach-cluster`** — resets the cluster UUID on a surviving node so it can be adopted by a different cluster (for example, one freshly bootstrapped with `unsafe-bootstrap`).

-- **`unsafe-bootstrap`** — overrides the voting configuration so a single surviving `cluster_manager`-eligible node forms a brand new cluster from its local copy of the cluster metadata, under a new cluster UUID.
+- **`unsafe-bootstrap`** — creates a **new** cluster UUID and uses it to bootstrap a single surviving `cluster_manager`-eligible node into a brand new cluster, built from that node's own persisted metadata.
+This deliberately preserves the node's existing indices and metadata where possible, but data loss is still possible if that metadata is not the most up to date.

 ## Scenarios for disk reuse